DavesCodeMusings/school-coding-lab/docs/TEMPLATE.md

 * The chorus to Jolene by Dolly Parton
 * The chorus to Africa by Toto

 If your list is a complete sentence, end it with a period.
-If it's not, leave the period off.
+If it's a fragment, leave the period off.

 ## Second Major Task
 The next high-level step goes here.
 Again, use the second-level heading for this.
 If you have sub-tasks that require more than a sentence or two to describe, use a third-level heading below this.